Rexios80/puby/README.md

 | `puby relink`         | `puby clean && puby link`                                           |
 | `puby exec [command]` | `command`                                                           |

-For projects configured with FVM, `fvm flutter` is used.
+For projects configured with FVM, `fvm flutter` and `fvm dart` are used.
 FVM support can be disabled with the `--no-fvm` option.

 ## Use as an executable